 In an RSLN-enabled PAN, the next higher layer begins data transmission by issuing the MCPS-DATA.request primitive with the RSLN Relaying specification IE ID and the grade of link access, as described in 6.3.1.
 On receipt of the MCPS-DATA.request primitive, the MAC sublayer entity transmits data frames.

 For grade 0 link access, a device first searches the earliest prioritized device slot.
 If the device fails to transmit the data in the prioritized device slot, the device will continue trying to transmit the data in either a bidirectional device time slot or in another prioritized device slot, whichever comes first.
 Figure xx illustrates the steps of the grade 0 link access.
+A device transmits the data with GRADE_0 ACK mode (P.3.3.3)..

 A device using grade 1 link access waits for the primary bidirectional device time slot in the cyclic-superframe and transmits the data.
 If the device fails to transmit the data in the primary bidirectional device slot, the device will keep searching supplementary bidirectional device slots for the duration of the cyclic-superframe or will search the coming cyclic-superframe for an opportunity to transmit the data.
+A device transmits the data with GRADE_1 ACK mode (P.3.3.3)..

 A device using grade 2 link access waits for the primary bidirectional device time slot in the cyclic-superframe and transmits the data without requiring an acknowledgment.